 Four Easy Ways to Make Summer Break Fun and Educational

-Encourage reading every day!
-The magical thing about books is that they can make our imaginations soar – whether it’s by whisking us off to faraway lands or transporting us back into history.
-They can also spark new interests.
-Designate a cozy nook for your children where they can relax and get lost in a book.
+Set up a cozy nook for your children where they can relax and get lost in a book.
 Try a hammock in the backyard or build your own reading fort with blankets and pillows.
-You can also read the same books as your kids!
-Tackling the same reading list as your children can be your own form of a book club.
-Engaging in thoughtful discussions will further develop their insight and critical reading skills.
+You can also read the same books as your child to form a book club!
+Have engaging discussions and activities focused on elements of the book to add an element of fun as you further develop their insight and critical thinking.

-Discover even more study tips and resources that can help advance your children’s ability in math and reading.
+Discover even more study tips and resources that can help advance your child’s skills in math and reading.